PhilipODonovan/SessionsLab/README.md

 # Sessions-lab
-Use src.install.php to set up DB
+Use src/install.php to set up DB

+now go to <a href="../public/login.php>login page</a>

 Philip O'Donovan